 The department currently offers two undergraduate programs: a) Materials Engineering and b) Mining Engineering.
 Both are accredited by the Canadian Engineering Accreditation Board (CEAB) and are co-operative, meaning that they have 12-16 months of compulsory work experience prior to graduation.
-These are the only two Co-op programs offered at McGill and the relatively moderate enrolment of the department has, to date, ensured full placement of about 40-50 students three times per year.
-The department boasts a wide range of research activities with annual funding per professor, in 2008-2009, of over a quarter of a million dollars (excluding infrastructure awards).
-Most of the research is performed by graduate students at both the Masters and PhD levels on industrially driven projects.
-Industrial collaborators include Rio Tinto, Teck, Xstrata, Vale Inco, Pratt and Whitney Canada, Novelis, ArcelorMittal, the Canadian Space Agency, Natural Resources Canada and the National Research Council, to name a few.
+These are the only two Co-op programs offered at McGill.
+The department is the most research-intensive unit within McGill’s Faculty of Engineering currently attracting nearly $300,000 annual funding per professor.
+Most of the research is performed by graduate students at both the Masters and PhD levels on industrially-relevant projects.
+Industrial collaborators include Rio Tinto, Barrick, BHP Billiton, Teck, Glencore, Vale, Pratt and Whitney Canada, Novelis, ArcelorMittal, Hitachi, Hydro-Quebec, the Canadian Space Agency, Natural Resources Canada, the National Research Council, to name a few.

 Mission and Objectives

 - To educate and train the best engineers for the materials and mining industries by offering two high-quality, co-operative undergraduate programs.

 - To prepare graduates for professional careers in the materials and mining industries through two accredited engineering programs.

 - To conduct high quality research of international standing in the materials and mining engineering fields.

 - To educate and train graduate students and post-doctoral fellows in advanced research areas both in fundamental and applied fields of the discipline.

 - To promote strong interaction with industry, other academic institutions and research centres through both cooperative education and industrial partnership in research.